GuardSkill/Large-Scale-Feature-Inpainting/README.md

   --checkpoints ./checkpoints/places2
   --input ./examples/places2/images
   --mask ./examples/places2/masks
-  --output ./checkpoints/results
+  --output ./examples/places2/results
 ```
-This script will inpaint all images in `./examples/places2/images` using their corresponding masks in `./examples/places2/mask` directory and saves the results in `./checkpoints/results` directory.
-By default `test.py` script is run on stage 3 (`--model=3`).
+This script will inpaint all images in `./examples/places2/images` using their corresponding masks in `./examples/places2/mask` directory and saves the results in `./checkpoints/places2/results` directory.

 ### Model Configuration